mijailmariano/ML-Classification-Telecommunications-Services/README.md

    Data Science pipeline overview document.
 Project artifact of the hypothesis tests conducted, classification techniques used for machine learning models, key analysis takeaways, and recommendations.

-2. **wrangle.ipynb**
+2. **data_exploration.ipynb**

-   Jupyter Notebook used as the initial data acquisition file  which walks-through the process for creating the necessary data acquisition and cleaning functions.
+   Jupyter Notebook used as the data science pipeline file which walks-through the process for creating the necessary data acquisition and cleaning functions.

-3. **wrangle.py**
+3. **prepare.py**

    Python file with functions needed to import, clean, and manipulate the telco dataset used in this analysis.